 This is the AI search visibility paradox: Your influence is growing while your traditional metrics stay flat.

 How to measure AI search visibility metrics and KPIs is no longer optional for brands serious about staying visible in 2026 and beyond.
-This guide shows you exactly how to track presence in AI-generated answers, connect that visibility to business outcomes, and build a sustainable measurement framework that works alongside—not instead of—traditional SEO.
+This guide shows you exactly how to track presence in AI-generated answers, connect that visibility to business outcomes, and build a sustainable measurement framework that works alongside traditional SEO, not instead of it.

 What You’ll Learn